-Canon 1D X Mark II versus Sony A5100
+Canon 1D X Mark II vs Sony A5100

-The Canon EOS-1D X Mark II and the Sony Alpha A5100 are two digital cameras that were officially introduced, respectively, in February 2016 and August 2014.
+The Canon EOS-1D X Mark II and the Sony Alpha A5100 are two digital cameras that were revealed to the public, respectively, in February 2016 and August 2014.
 The 1DX Mark II is a DSLR, while the A5100 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (1DX Mark II) and an APS-C (A5100) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Sony provides 24 MP.
+The Canon has a resolution of 20 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A5100 is considerably smaller (74 percent) than the Canon 1D X Mark II.
 Moreover, the A5100 is substantially lighter (82 percent) than the 1DX Mark II.
 It is worth mentioning in this context that the 1DX Mark II is splash and dust resistant, while the A5100 does not feature any corresponding weather-sealing.